Development tips

 Why use this feature?

-• Simplifies Testing: Eliminates the need to run entire workflows for a single test.
+• Simplifies Connector Testing: Eliminates the need to run entire workflows to test a change on just one connector.

 • Cost-Effective: Prices single tasks for individual tests, eliminating the need to pay for entire workflows.